(Spoken on July 12, 1990)

 What finally will happen to you?
 What exactly is the gain that will accrue to you after the realisation of the Self?
 What about all these wonders and beauties and grandeurs of the world?
 Where do they go?
 You may raise a question: “You have already told us they have to be rejected.
 This wondrous creation which is so beautiful and enchanting before us, you say we should reject.
 What else are you going to give us in place of this renunciation?
 We are told that we will realise the Self.
 What good is this?
 I am already aware of myself in some way, and I may be aware of it more intensely.
 Is this all you are giving me after I have thrown away the whole world of beauties and grandeurs?”

 Though you may not raise such questions intellectually, the peculiar feeling, which has an argument of its own, will raise doubts of this fantastic nature and tell you to be cautious because you are going to lose something.
-All the wonderful things that you are considering as endearing in this world will go in one instant, and you will enter into a lion’s den of an unknown reality about which you have been talking so much, and about which the scriptures glorify.
+All the wonderful things that you are considering as endearing in this world will go in one instant, and you will enter into the lion's den of an unknown reality about which you have been talking so much, and which the scriptures glorify.
 You cannot understand what it is.

-Thus, the practice of yoga, which is the art of the realisation of God or the Universal Self, is, on the one hand, a direct endeavour to concentrate the mind on a well-conceived ideal which is called abhyasa, and simultaneously on the other hand, it is a negation of anything which may intrude into this consciousness of the concentration on the Universal Ideal.
+Thus, the practice of yoga, which is the art of the realisation of God, or the Universal Self, is, on the one hand, a direct endeavour to concentrate the mind on a well-conceived ideal which is called abhyasa; simultaneously on the other hand, it is a negation of anything which may intrude into this consciousness of the concentration on the Universal Ideal.
 With these two phases of our practice, known as abhyasa and vairagya, we should go ahead, driving the chariot of our personality to the abode of God Almighty.